DC Filmmaker of the Month

 Our latest short film, Java, premiered in competition at Richmond International Film Festival on March 4th, 2017.
-Actors Drae Campbell (Jet) and Rebecca Wahls (Diana) joined Giovanna and Producer Lisa Thrasher at the Q&A. The next screening will be from May 24 - 28th at Kashish Mumbai's Queer Film Festival in India.
-We also played March 30th, Opening Night of the Boston Wicked Queer Film Festival in front of the feature Signature Move.
+Actors Drae Campbell (Jet) and Rebecca Wahls (Diana) joined Giovanna and Producer Lisa Thrasher at the Q&A. Additional screenings have followed at Kashish Mumbai's Queer Film Festival in India (May 24th, 2017), Opening Night of the Boston Wicked Queer Film Festival (March 30, 2017) in front of the feature Signature Move.
 Read about Java in this Fairfax Times article that covers our film as a Mason Film Lab co-production.

 Giovanna interviewed by Voice of America on this year's Oscar race